| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 to identify stealthy threats that may have found their way inside your

-network, without your detection, using the latest threat intelligence.
+latest threat intelligence.
 Conducts penetration tests on production

 systems to validate resiliency and identify areas of weakness to fix.